 Four sediment cores were collected from Columbine Lake at water depths ranging from 21 to 24 m.
-One 81-cm-long core was taken in August 2016 (COL16-1 collected at 22 m depth) using an aquatic corer, and three 125- to 142-cm-long cores were collected in September 2017 (COL17-1, COL17-2, and COL17-3 collected at respective depths of 23, 24, and 24 m) using a

-110 modified UWITEC percussion coring system.
+One 81 cm long core was taken in August 2016 (COL16-1 collected at 22 m depth) using an aquatic corer, and three 125 to 142 cm long cores were collected in September 2017 (COL17-1, COL17-2, and COL17-3 collected at respective depths of 23, 24, and 24 m) using a modified UWITEC percussion coring system.
 All three 2017 cores captured the undisturbed sediment-water interface, but the 2016 core did not.
 Cores were split, described, and stored at the Sedimentary Records of Environmental Change Lab at Northern Arizona University.
-Consistent core stratigraphy and marker layers found in all cores except COL17-1 facilitated visual core cross-correlation (Fig. A1).
+Consistent core stratigraphy and marker layers found in all cores except COL17-1 facilitated visual core cross-correlation (Appendix Fig. A1).
 All cores except for core COL17-1 are finely laminated, possibly because core CO17-1 was collected on the slope of one of the deep pockets and thus was not considered further in this study.

-115 3.2 Geochronology
+3.2 Geochronology

-This study added three radiocarbon dates to the three previously published by Arcusa et al. (2019) on cores COL17-3 and COL16-1.
-Macrofossil of terrestrial plants and aquatic insects were pre-treated using standard acid-base-acid procedures and analyzed for radiocarbon activity on Northern Arizona University's MICADAS equipped with the Gas Interface System while it was located at the manufacture's (IonPlus) office in Zurich, Switzerland.
-Three dates were previously reported by Arcusa et al. (2019) (UCI 196901, UCI 190157, and UCI 188317) for a mixture of small insects and plant fragments.
-In addition to redinarchen, Armen et al. (2010) also measured Ph and Ce estivities menestical and be measured Ph.
+This study added three radiocarbon dates to the three previously published by Arcusa et al. (2019a) on cores COL17-3 and COL16-1.
+Macrofossils of terrestrial plants and aquatic insects were pre-treated using standard acid-base-acid procedures and analyzed for radiocarbon activity on Northern Arizona University's MICADAS equipped with a gas interface system while it was located at the manufacturer's (Ion-Plus) office in Zurich, Switzerland.
+Three dates were previously reported by Arcusa et al. (2019a) (UCI 196901, UCI 190157, and UCI 188317) for a mixture of small insects and plant fragments.
+In addition to radiocarbon, Arcusa et al. (2019a) also measured 210Pb and 137Cs activities on 20 and 16, respectively, dried and homogenized samples over the top 12.5 cm of core COL17-3 using a Canberra broad energy germanium detector (BEGe; model no. BE3830 P-DET) at the Marine Science Center at Northeastern University.

-- radiocarbon, Arcusa et al. (2019) also measured Pb and Cs activities respectively on 20 and 16 dried and homogenized samples over the top 12.5 cm of core COL17-3 using a Canberra Broad Energy Germanium Detector (BEGe; model no. BE3830 P-DET) at the Marine Science Center at Northeastern University. - 125 The radiometric age-depth model was constructed from the concurrent use of Bayesian modeling R (v4.0.2) software (R Core Team, 2019) packages Bacon (v2.2) (Blaauw and Christen, 2011) and Plum (v0.1.5.1) (Aquino-López et al., 2018).
-Briefly, Plum is based on a statistical framework, providing more robust and realistic uncertainties when compared to other lead models such as the Constant Rate of Supply (CRS) method (Appleby and Oldfield, 1978).
-The concurrent use of Bacon and Plum reduces the artificial break in sedimentation rates at the intersection of the Pb and C ages, and Plum provides a more natural - 130 merger of these techniques as it does not require the pre-modeling of the Pb dates.
-Additionally, we compare Plum to conventional calculations of CRS (Appleby, 2001) and the Constant Flux Constant Sedimentation (CFCS) method (Krishnaswamy et al., 1971) implemented with the R package SERAC (v0.1.0) (Bruel and Sabatier, 2020).
+The radiometric age-depth model was constructed from the concurrent use of the Bayesian modeling R (v4.0.2) software (R Core Team, 2021) packages Bacon (v2.2) (Blaauw and Christen, 2011) and Plum (v0.1.5.1) (Aquino-López et al., 2018).
+Briefly, Plum is based on a statistical framework, providing more robust and realistic uncertainties when compared to other lead models such as the constant rate of supply (CRS) method (Appleby and Oldfield, 1978).
+The concurrent use of Bacon and Plum reduces the artificial break in sedimentation rates at the intersection of the 210 Pb and 14 C ages, and Plum provides a more natural merger of these techniques as it does not require the pre-modeling of the 210 Pb dates.
+Additionally, we compare Plum to conventional calculations of CRS (Appleby, 2001) and the constant flux-constant sedimentation (CFCS) method (Krishnaswamy et al., 1971) implemented with the R package SERAC (v0.1.0) (Bruel and Sabatier, 2020).